Your Ultimate Guide to Caravan and Motorhome Trips from Calais to the North-East Coast of Spain

 Quick Tips for Caravan Travelers

-Fuel stops: Plan fuel breaks ahead, especially on non-toll routes where services are less frequent.
+Fuel Stops: Plan fuel breaks ahead, especially on non-toll routes where services are less frequent.

-Overnight safety: Always park overnight in designated campsites—wild camping rules differ across regions.
+Overnight Safety: Always park overnight in designated campsites—wild camping rules differ across regions.

 Timing: Start early to avoid traffic near major cities on toll routes.